alexzaworski/CodePen-Enhancement-Suite/README.md

 * Add GUI for enabling/disabling JS on CodePen (probably via Page Action popup)

 ### Down the road kinda stuff
+* Try to figure out a way to handle Editor settings if viewing someone else's Pen or when working on an unsaved Pen.
 * Allow user control over which modules are loaded
 * Add comment preview functionality
 * Add a visual indicator for notifications (probably won't do this, CodePen's working on it themselves)